1950s Bedside Lamp

 Designer: To be appraised.

-Other versions: Made in some variations and other models of glass.
+Other versions: This 1950s bedside lamp exists in some variations and was sold with other models of glass.
 The glass was also used for many other lamps such as chandeliers and wall lamps.